Melania Trump unveils Christmas decorations for final holiday season in White House

 Much of the decor spotlights people or groups who have made lasting contributions or sacrifices for the country.

-First responders and frontline workers are highlighted in the Red Room — as they continue to work tirelessly amid the coronavirus pandemic and rising cases.
+First responders and frontline workers are highlighted in the Red Room — as they continue to work tirelessly amid the coronavirus pandemic.
 Handmade ornaments spotlight both professionals and volunteers, the release said.

 The annual Gold Star Family Tree greets those entering the East Wing and "pays tribute to our American heroes and their families who walk beside them in service," according to the release.
 The families who decorated the tree this year put the name of their fallen family member on ribbon that will be featured on the tree.